Honors Attorney Program

 Rotation Process

-The Honors Attorney Program consists of multiple four-month rotations.
+The Honors Attorney Program consists of multiple six-month rotations.
 Prior to the start of each rotation period, the coordinators of the Honors Attorney Program provide the honors attorneys with a list of available offices where the honors attorneys may rotate.
 After receiving the list, the honors attorneys meet and negotiate as a group to decide where each honors attorney will work.
 The process repeats itself, with different options, every four months.

 Examples of Rotation Assignments

-- Negotiating with railroad counsel to settle violations of railroad safety regulations
+- Negotiating with railroad counsel to settle violations of railroad safety regulations.

-- Drafting a Motion for Summary Judgment in an employment discrimination case
+- Drafting a Motion for Summary Judgment in an employment discrimination case.

 Testimonials